AlexsLemonade/scpca-downstream-analyses/README.md

 ### 2) Install Snakemake

-The core downstream scPCA analysis pipeline, which includes filtering, normalization, and dimension reduction, is implemented using a Snakemake workflow.
+The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using a Snakemake workflow.
 Therefore, you will also need to install Snakemake before running the pipeline.

 You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).